 The course lecturer informs the student on the way in which the exam will be done (it is suggested to have the exam as either an oral or a written test).
-The exam of each module has to be done within one month after the end of module lectures; a two-month time is allowed for making the exam when two or more modules concluding within 30 days have been attended.
+The exam of each module should be done within one month after the end of module lectures; different timings can be agreed with the course lecturer.

 One of the interdisciplinary module exams, chosen by the student, and finalized to assess the teaching skills of the doctoral student, has to be held in the form of an academic lecture of about 30 minutes.
 The lecture has to be structured to be addressed to a potential audience of students.
 The lecture has to be described in an analytical and sequential way, properly detailing several aspects to improve the understanding of the subject, or of any complex logical steps.
 This exam has to be done by each doctoral student as it is mandatory to be admitted to the final exam.
+Exceptions should be discussed with the Course Coordinator.
 If both doctoral student and professor agree, there is the possibility to have this exam as a real lecture, actually teaching to the first year doctoral students during one of the foreseen modules, under the supervision of the Professor.